Bonnier Group: International operations

 Former operations include Piccolia in France and Five Mile Press in Australia which have both been liquidated.

 Bonnier Publishing USA was formed in August 2016, then composed of the publisher Weldon Owen and the children's publisher, Little Bee.
 The president of Little Bee, Shimul Tolia, became the CEO of this group.
 Bonnier Publishing USA was sold to its management in 2019.

 Bonnier owns business newspapers in Estonia (Äripäev), Lithuania (Verslo žinios), Poland (Puls Biznesu) and Slovenia (Finance Business Daily), as well as medical journals in Denmark, Norway, Finland, Poland, and Slovenia.

 Bonnier is also behind several digital startups, including the tablet publishing platform Mag+ and children's toy app producer, Toca Boca (sold in 2016 to Spin Master).

 In 2017, the Bonnier Motorcycle Group bought the AMA EnduroCross Championship, an off-road motorcycling series.
 The group also promotes the Quail Motorcycle Gathering, HighPipe, Track Day Shootout, Adventure Rally Series and Hot Bike Tour.
 Also in 2017, Bonnier sold Nordic Cinema Group to AMC Theatres.

 On 20 July 2018, Telia Company announced the proposed acquisition of the Bonnier Broadcasting Group (which owns TV4 AB, MTV Oy and C More Entertainment) from Bonnier.
 The acquisition was completed on 2 December 2019.

 On 6 February 2020, Bonnier Books UK launched literary imprint, Manilla Press.
 In October 2024, the UK division announced a restructuring with four imprints (Nine Eight, Heligo, John Blake and Black & White London) suspended.
+In April 2024, Bonnier acquired the Swedish musical instrument manufacturer Elektron.